Cancer remission is when the signs and symptoms of cancer have lessened or are undetectable. Being in remission is not the same as being cancer free.

 In blood-related cancers like leukemia, this means you’ll have a decrease in the number of cancer cells.
-For solid tumors, that means that the tumor size has decreased.
-The decrease must last for at least one month to be considered remission.
+For solid tumors, it means that the tumor size has decreased.
+The decrease must last for at least 1 month to be considered remission.

 - Complete.
 All detectable evidence of cancer is gone.

 - Spontaneous.
-When cancer goes into remission without therapy considered adequate to otherwise lead to remission.
-This usually happens after a fever or infection, and is rare.
+Cancer goes into remission without therapy that’s considered adequate to otherwise lead to remission.
+This is rare and usually happens after a fever or infection.

 Because there are still cancer cells in your body even when you’re in remission, you might have treatment during remission.
 This reduces the risk that the remaining cancer cells will start growing again.

 Whether or not you have treatment during remission, you’ll be watched closely to make sure your cancer doesn’t become active again.

 The most common type of treatment during remission is maintenance chemotherapy.
 This is chemo that’s given regularly to stop the cancer from spreading.